Florentine Spaghetti Bake Recipe

-- 1. Cook pasta according to package directions.
-Meanwhile, in a large skillet, cook sausage and onion over medium heat until sausage is no longer pink.
+- 1. Preheat oven to 375°.
+Cook pasta according to package directions.
+Meanwhile, in a large skillet over medium heat, cook sausage and onion, crumbling meat, until sausage is no longer pink.
 Add garlic; cook 1 minute longer.
 Drain.
-Stir in spaghetti sauce and mushrooms.
+Stir in pasta sauce and mushrooms.
 Bring to a boil.
-Reduce heat; cover and cook for 15 minutes or until heated through.
+Reduce heat; cover and cook until heated through, about 15 minutes.

 - 2. Drain pasta.
-In a large bowl, combine the egg, cottage cheese, spinach, Parmesan cheese, seasoned salt and pepper.
+Combine the egg with the next five ingredients.
 Spread 1 cup sausage mixture in a greased 13x9-in. baking dish.
 Top with spaghetti and remaining sausage mixture.
-Layer with spinach mixture and mozzarella cheese.
+Layer with egg mixture and mozzarella cheese.

-- 3. Cover and bake at 375° for 45 minutes.
-Uncover; bake 15 minutes longer or until lightly browned and heated through.
-Let stand for 15 minutes before cutting.
+- 3. Cover and bake 45 minutes.
+Uncover; bake until lightly browned and heated through, about 15 minutes longer.
+Let stand 15 minutes before cutting.
 Yield: 9 servings.

 1 piece: 491 calories, 28g fat (12g saturated fat), 96mg cholesterol, 1243mg sodium, 33g carbohydrate (10g sugars, 3g fiber), 26g protein

 "I needed to make changes to ground beef, 10oz. box of spaghetti, 24 oz jar of Prego and fresh spinach, because that's what I had on hand.
 I rinsed out the jar with a cup of water and added that to the meat/spaghetti mix.
 We liked this dish a lot and I will definitely be making this again."

 "Delish.
 Will definitely make again.
 Even better the the next day.
 Love it..."